rubocode/governance/introduction/index.md

 Even the most powerful leader — therefore — has only a country as his tribe.
 They are all competing for global resources and this mandates each leader to protect and expand a border or acquire foreign resources inside the border instead of ensuring the larger good of humanity as a whole.
 This is an arrangement for the survival of the fittest — not a global (or universal) meritocracy.
 What a tragedy!

+> Competition is the law of the jungle, but cooperation is the law of civilization.
+> **Pyotr Kropotkin**

 There is a search for improvement but ultimately it is also a battle of ideologies about the best system of governance — a blueprint for a **_utopia_**.
 This multilateral competition of ideas leads to conflict and war.
 The utopian ideal then becomes **_peace on earth_**.

 > Glory to God in the highest, and on earth peace, good will toward men.